Weslie0803/Hi-precision/Readme.md

-# Head file for class of Hprecision to do High-precision calculation
+# Head file for class of Hprec to do High-precision calculation

 ## Storing

 This class use vector of short as storage.
 Conveniently we store the number in reverse.

 For example: number 123 in storage is 3 2 1.

 Another reverse will be done at the time of outputing

 ## Output